JamieKnight/formica/README.md

 You can configure your Formica with a `validate` string for each input value you expect.
 This string can contain one or more names of built-in validation rules.
 The complete list of currently supported validation rules is shown below:

 * required - value must be present and must not be an empty string or null
-* email - value must be a valid email address.
+* email - value must be a valid email address

 #### How to specify which validation rules to apply